yvetteekon/yvetteekon/README.md

 ## 🚀 About Me

-🌱 I'm currently expanding my expertise in **MLOps and cloud-scale deployments**
+🌱 I'm currently expanding my expertise in **GenAI, MLOps and cloud-scale deployments**
 🤔 I'm passionate about **mentoring the next generation** of data scientists
 💬 Ask me about **credit scoring, supply chain analytics, customer segmentation, or model deployment**
 📫 How to reach me: **[yvetteekon@gmail.com](mailto:yvetteekon@gmail.com)**